google-research-datasets/egotempo/README.md

 a LLM as the autorate, judging the open answer against the collected ground truth.
 We will release the evaluation code soon.

+# EgoTempo QA Benchmark Toolkit

+This repository provides a full pipeline for working with QA benchmarks based on the [Ego4D](https://ego4d-data.org/) dataset.
+It includes tools for downloading videos, generating trimmed clips, running inference with Google's Gemini model, and evaluating prediction quality.

+## 📦 What’s Included

+### 1. Video Downloading and Trimming

+We provide scripts to:

+- **Download full Ego4D videos** using public links or access tokens.
+- **Trim videos into clips** corresponding to the time intervals associated with specific question-answer (QA) pairs.

+This is essential for efficiently processing the relevant visual content associated with each QA.

+---

+### 2. Inference using Gemini API

+We include a complete inference pipeline using the **Google Gemini** large vision-language model to generate answers based on frames extracted from video clips.

+- The provided implementation is tailored for a single dataset (`EgoTempo OpenQA`), but the codebase is **modular and scales well** as a template for adapting to **any QA dataset** derived from egocentric video.
+- Questions are formatted into prompts, frames are converted to base64, and results are saved in JSON format.

+---

+### 3. Evaluation Code

+We provide **evaluation scripts** to assess the correctness of generated answers, allowing you to:

+- Compare Gemini’s answers to ground-truth answers.

+---

+## 🚀 Quickstart

+All steps are integrated into a single Jupyter notebook for ease of use:

+1. **Download** the full Ego4D videos and **trim** them into clips based on QA timestamps.
+2. **Run inference** using the Gemini API on the selected dataset.
+3. **Evaluate the predictions** for correctness against ground truth answers.

+You can run everything step-by-step in the provided notebook for full reproducibility.

 ## License

 The EgoTempo dataset is released under the [CC-BY License](https://creativecommons.org/licenses/by/4.0/).